Anal Sex Techniques and Positions

 Besides which a woman's anus is close enough to her vagina means that most men have probably seen it and even played with it during sex already.
 This means it's only a small increment to your sex life to add anal play.

 If you still find the idea of anal sex difficult, you may find it best to wait until you are both sexually aroused before approaching the anus: some of the more unusual sexual practices - in which I suppose we must include anal sex - can be much easier to enjoy when you are aroused than when you are contemplating them in the cold light of day, so to speak!

 Even so, don't suddenly try to insert your finger or your erect penis into your partner's anus without warning her (or him!) first!

-If your ability to enjoy sex is limited by erection problems, or you cannot get an erection at all during sex, you may have erectile dysfunction.
+If your ability to enjoy sex is limited by erection problems, or you cannot get an erection at all during sex, you may have ED.
 This problem, thought of as intractable, can be addressed with the right treatments: indeed, no matter what kind of erection problem you have there is always something you can do to resolve the problem or at least lessen its severity.

 For men (and women doing it to their man)

 Men do tend to find the idea, if not the actuality, of anal sex very exciting. so you need to respect your partner's reservations.
 Being penetrated up the ass can be exciting, but it must be done gently, and if she really doesn't want to try it, you'd be best advised to let the matter drop - there are plenty of other sexual pleasures you can enjoy together.